VickieL/DSND_Starbucks_Project/README.md

 **data FOLDER**: data source files as data sets of this project.

-**analysis FOlDER**: excel files used during analysis part. user_summary_analysis.xlsx are mainly used.
+**analysis FOLDER**: excel files used during analysis part. user_summary_analysis.xlsx are mainly used.
 Data insights are summarized in Blog post.
 Readers DON'T need to read this folder.

-**pictures FOlDER**: it stores picture which might used for blog.
+**pictures FOLDER**: it stores picture which might used for blog.
 Readers DON'T need to read this folder.

 **archived FOLDER**: it stores archived jupyter notebooks.
 Readers DON'T need to read this folder.